-Joseph Moog’s ability to combine exquisite technical skill with a mature and intelligent musicality set him apart as a pianist to be taken very seriously.
-A champion of rare and forgotten repertoire as well as composing and arranging his own works, Joseph was awarded the accolade of Gramophone Young Artist of the Year 2015 and was also GRAMMY nominated for his 2016 recording pairing the Grieg and Moszcowski concertos.
+Joseph Moog’s ability to combine exquisite technical skill with a mature and intelligent musicality set him apart as a pianist of exceptional diversity.
+A champion of the well-known masterworks as well as rare and forgotten repertoire combined with the ability to compose and arrange his own works, Joseph was awarded the accolade of Gramophone Young Artist of the Year 2015 and was also GRAMMY nominated for his 2016 recording pairing the Grieg and Moszkowski concertos.

 Video & Audio

 19:00 03 Nov 2018 Den Norske Opera and Ballet, OSLO More info

 EDWARD GRIEG Piano Concerto in A minor, Op.16

 20:00 16 Jan 2019 National Concert Hall Dublin, DUBLIN More infoMore Info Coming Soon...

 Chopin: The Piano Sonatas

 Tchaikovsky · Scharwenka: Piano Sonatas

 Franz Liszt - Recital